 All you need to trade currencies is internet access.
 Trading platforms for FX are called MetaTrader 4 and 5 (MT4 and MT5).
-You can be easily downloaded from here.
+They can be easily downloaded from here.
 FBS offers such software for different operating systems, including the ones for mobile devices.
 You can also watch a short video instruction on how to download and login to MetaTrader.

 A trading platform is the workplace of a trader.
 You will use it to view and analyze the chats of financial instruments and make your trades.
-Below you can see the example of the terminal window.
+Below you can see an example of the terminal window.

 MT4 vs. MT5